 This is when we locked our keys in the car.

-An indian fellow named Sunny, stayed 40 minutes past closing to help us fish open the lock of the car using a MacGayver-esque rig which combined a flyswatter, a key ring, a hair elastic, a bobby pin and a potato chip rack.
-It didn’t help that the natives (who apparently all used to be ex-car-thieves when they were young and full of energy… before they became old and drunk) were cheering him on the whole night.
+A nice fellow named Sunny, stayed 40 minutes past closing to help us fish open the lock of the car using a MacGayver-esque rig which combined a flyswatter, a key ring, a hair elastic, a bobby pin and a potato chip rack.
+It didn’t help that we attracted a crowd of locals, who were now cheering or offering helpful advice from their former lives of larceny.

 Eventually we rolled into the desert around 1:00, hit a large green stinky thing at 1:20, and found home at 2:00.